abritoh/dotnet-sqlserver-extensions/README.md

 ## Introduction

-SQL Server objects developed in .NET platform provide a powerful means to extend SQL Server functionality by allowing to write stored procedures using .NET languages such as C#.
-This approach leverages the robustness of the .NET framework to introduce advanced custom logic and seamlessly integrate it into SQL Server databases.
+**SQL Server objects developed on the .NET platform** provide a powerful method to extend SQL Server functionality by **enabling the creation of stored procedures, functions, triggers, views, and other database objects using .NET languages such as C#**.
+This approach leverages the robustness of the .NET framework to introduce advanced custom logic, integrate complex business rules, and enhance SQL Server’s built-in features.
+By effectively integrating the capabilities of .NET with SQL Server, this method not only improves the maintainability and reusability of database objects but also allows for the development of sophisticated solutions that can better meet business and technical requirements.

 ## Benefits